 You can view and print the quick guides for all the pages in the Treating prostate cancer section.

 The main short term side effects from external radiotherapy to the prostate are

 Internal radiotherapy (brachytherapy) causes similar short term side effects.
 You may also have some difficulty passing urine.
-Or you may not be able to go at all.
-This is not very common and happens in up to 15 out of 100 men.
+Or you may not be able to pass urine at all.
+This happens in up to 15 out of 100 men (15%).
 If it happens to you, you must contact your doctor straight away.
 You will need to have a tube (catheter) put into your bladder to drain it.
 These side effects usually disappear within a few weeks.
-Other much less common side effects include blood in the urine or semen, and swelling of the tissues in the back passage (rectum), causing constipation.
+Other much less common side effects include blood in the urine or semen.
+Swelling of the tissues in the back passage (rectum) can also cause constipation.

 You may find that you have to pass urine more often than usual.
 And you may have a burning feeling when you do.
 This is called radiation cystitis.
 The radiation has inflamed the lining of your bladder.
 This may get worse as you go through your course of treatment.
 But it should get better within a few weeks of finishing.
 It will help if you drink plenty of fluids.
-Some people think particular drinks can help, such as cranberry juice.
-Cranberry juice can increase the effects of warfarin (a blood thinner or anticoagulant).
-So don't drink cranberry juice if you are taking warfarin.
+Some people think particular drinks can help, such as cranberry juice but research studies have not found that it helps.

 You may find that some drinks can make the bladder inflammation worse, such as tea and coffee.
 You can experiment for yourself and see what works for you.
 You should avoid potassium citrate, an old fashioned remedy for cystitis.
 You may hear it called mist pot cit for short.
 This drug can be very dangerous if taken in large amounts.

 These effects usually disappear within a few weeks of finishing your treatment.